 Welcome to Class 3!

-Welcome back from your Christmas holiday, Class 3!
-We are going to be very busy this term working hard on our Writing and Maths targets, exploring our new topic of 'Romans', making sure we give our best in every thing we do and of course having lots of fun!
+Welcome back from your Easter holiday, Class 3!
+Our new topic for this term is 'Modern Europe'.
+Within this topic we are going to be very busy and working hard on our Writing and Maths targets, making sure we give our best in every thing we do and of course having lots of fun!

 Biographies and Autobiographies.

 To use a wide variety of punctuation in all pieces of writing accurately.
 If we forget the first time, check our work over with a purple polishing punctuation pen because editing our work is very important.